Configure phones at organization level

 Action Button

-See Configure the Action button for details.
+See Configure the Action button for 9800 for details.

 Call History